 Instructed in the applicable provisions of the NRC regulations for the protection of personnel from exposure to radiation and/or radioactive material.

-Informed of their responsibility to report promptly to an observed condition which may lead to or cause a violation of NRC regulations license, or unnecessary exposure to radiation and/or radioactive material.
+Informed of their responsibility to report promptly to management an observed condition which may lead to or cause a violation of NRC regulations, license requirements, or unnecessary exposure to radiation and/or radioactive material.

 Instructed in the appropriate response to warnings made in the event of an unusual occurrence or malfunction that may involve exposure to radiation and/or radioactive material.

-Advised as to the radiation exposure reports which workers may request pursuant to 10 CFR 19.13, Notifications and Reports to Individuals.
+Advised as to the radiation exposure reports which workers may request pursuant to 10 CFR 19.13, “Notifications and Reports to Individuals.”

-If applicable, verify that licensee’s training program includes the requirements 10 CFR 70.6(f).
-Verify that the training includes risk awareness for accidents involving licensed activities as the Integrated Safety Analysis.
+If applicable, verify that licensee’s training program includes the requirements required by 10 CFR 70.61(f)(2).
+Verify that the training includes risk awareness for accidents involving licensed activities as per the Integrated Safety Analysis.

-Review training applicable to radiation protection topics such as general employee training or RadWorker training.
+Review training applicable to radiation protection and radioactive waste topics such as general employee training or RadWorker training.
 Verify that the refresher or requalification training occurs at the required frequency, if applicable.

-If time permits, discuss and observe training with selected staff in a variety of positions to determine whether the training is .
-Interview a sample of workers (consistent with the size of the program) to determine if workers understand radiation protection as to their jobs and if the have opportunities to discuss radiological safety concerns with the radiation protection staff.
-Discuss procedural expectations with staff to determine whether the staff implement procedures.
+If time permits, discuss and observe training with selected staff in a variety of positions to determine whether the training is in compliance with the applicable license application chapters.
+Interview a sample of workers (consistent with the size of the program) to determine if workers understand radiation protection and radioactive waste as related to their jobs and if these workers have opportunities to discuss radiological safety concerns with the radiation protection and radioactive waste staff.
+Discuss procedural expectations with staff to determine whether the staff implements the procedures.

 Safety-Significant Events.

 Inspection Requirements.

-Determine whether the licensee has implemented a evaluate safety-significant events in the of radiation protection and license requirements.
+Determine whether the licensee has implemented a means to review and evaluate safety-significant events in the areas of radiation protection and radioactive waste as per license requirements.
 Review events involving special nuclear material (SNM) that occurred since the last 88030 inspection.

-Determine if the events affected worker health and safety or occurred as a result of a deficiency in the radiation protection Determine if the event condition resulted in a violation of an applicable regulatory requirement.
+Determine if the events affected worker health and safety or occurred as a result of a deficiency in the radiation protection or radioactive waste programs.
+Determine if the event condition(s) resulted in a violation of an applicable regulatory requirement.
 Evaluate the significance of the event.

 Determine if the event met reportability requirements.
 Verify that the licensee complied with reportability requirements for: